-We venture out for Jaipur on fourth day of the trip (travelling 237 kms via road).
+We venture out for Jaipur on the fourth day of the trip (traveling 237 kms via road).
 Jaipur is the capital

-Enroute there is stopover at Fatehpur Sikri which was for sometime the capital of Mughal imperium
+Enroute there is a stopover at Fatehpur Sikri which was for some time the capital of Mughal imperium

 Day 05, Jaipur Sightseeing:

 Breakfast will be followed by a sightseeing tour of three forts of Jai Singh II: the Nahargarh Fort, the

-Thereafter, we go for a lunch and continue to explore Jaipur by visiting famous landmarks like Jai Singh’s
+Thereafter, we go for lunch and continue to explore Jaipur by visiting famous landmarks like Jai Singh’s

 Day 06, Jaipur - Delhi by Road (258 kms):

-check-in a hotel on time to spend the day at leisure.
-Peaceful night stay at the hotel.
+check-in a hotel on time to spend the day time at leisure.
+Peaceful night remains at the hotel.

 Day 07, Delhi - Manali (570 kms):